 There are two sets of truck trip data that must be reported in the ISIR.
 First, truck trips from the previous 12-month period must be recorded using the same types of methods used to determine the operator's WPCO (see discussion beginning on page 5).
-Because the ISIR is due by July 1, the typical applicable period for this reporting would be from the previous June 1 through May 31 period.
+Because the ISIR is due by January 15July 1, the typical applicable period for this reporting would be from the previous calendar year (January 1 to December 31) June 1 through May 31 period.
 Trips only need to be reported from periods when the operator occupied the warehouse.
 For example, if an operator's lease only began in September of that previous year, then truck trips only need to be reported from that period on.